ottramst/terraform-provider-vaultwarden/README.md

 * If user credentials are used, `email` and `master_password` are always required
 * Admin token is optional and can be combined with either authentication method
 * Without admin token, `/admin` endpoint operations will not be available
+* At least one authentication method must be set for the provider

 #### Static credentials